TylerAckerson/seinfood/README.md

 Seinfood is a [Seinfeld][seinfeld]-themed web application inspired by [EatStreet][eatstreet], which allows users to order delivery and takeout from fictional restaurants featured in the classic 90s sitcom.
-It was created using Ruby on Rails and React.js at Kramerica Industries.
+It was created using Ruby on Rails and React.js.

 Seinfood allows users to: